brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 - Messages are passed between the extension and webview using the VS Code API

 ## Migration Progress
-The migration follows the plan in implementation.md, with the following steps completed:
+The migration followed the plan in implementation.md, and all steps have been successfully completed:
 1. ✅ Setting up a testing framework with Vitest
 2. ✅ Renaming commands and manifest (now using letta-chat.openChat)
 3. ✅ Created a new LettaService with the required functionality
 4. ✅ Refactored ChatService to use LettaService
 5. ✅ Simplified ChatPanel and removed tool-related code

-Remaining steps include:
-6. Removing the tools directory
+6. ✅ Removed the tools directory
-7. Updating configuration
+7. ✅ Updated configuration to use server URL instead of API key
-8. Cleaning up dependencies and removing Anthropic SDK
+8. ✅ Cleaned up dependencies and removed Anthropic SDK
-9. Adding integration tests and updating documentation
+9. ✅ Added integration test documentation and updated README/comments

 ## Configuration
 - The extension used to use Claude API key in VS Code settings under `claudeChat.apiKey`